WiiLink24/WiiLink24.github.io/installation/digicam.md

 11. Launch the Homebrew Channel on your Wii.
 12. Launch Wii Mod Lite.
 13. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
-14. Select the  and press A to install.
-15. If your Wii is not a Japanese region, install `WiiLink24_SPD.wad`.
+14. If your Wii is not a Japanese region, install `WiiLink24_SPD.wad` before anything else.
 This is required so that we know your email address to send files.
+15. Select the Digicam Channel WAD and press `A` to install.
 16. After it is successfully installed, press the HOME Button to exit back to the Homebrew Channel.
 17. Launch Digicam and enjoy!